garoevans/garoevans.github.io/_posts/2014-08-22-software-craftsmanship-not-for-everyone.md

 I posted a few days ago about a lesson I’d learnt; [Learn Everything All Of The Time.
 Right?](http://blog.garoevans.com/2014/08/19/learn-everything-all-of-the-time-right/) Long story short, There’s only so much you can do… but what if you don’t want to do it?

 Another lesson I’ve learnt is that not everyone wants to be a Software Craftsman.
 I use the term Software Craftsman after reading the book [Software Craftsmanship](https://leanpub.com/socra) by [Sandro Mancuso](https://twitter.com/sandromancuso).
-So much of this book resinated with me:
+So much of this book resonated with me:

 > Software Craftsmanship sees software as a craft and compares software developers to medieval blacksmiths